brucemack/microlink/docs/asl_supplement.md

 ## Network Information

 IAX2 runs on UDP port 4569.
-It appears that this is the only port that needs to be open from the outside.
+This is the only port that needs to be open from the outside.

 ## Node Registration

-A JSON message is sent to the AllStarLink registry when a node starts up to allow the network to know the IP address that the node is running on.
+A JSON message is sent to the AllStarLink registry when a node starts up.
+This registration allows the network to know the IP address that the node is running on.
 It's likely that this message is sent out on a periodic basis to keep the registration active.